 Problem Statement: How can I make a time delay in Python?

-You can use the time delay function between any two statements or between any part of the program as per your requirement.
+You can use the time delay function between any two statements or any part of the program as required.
 You can also use the time delay when you are waiting for any other process to complete, e.g., a file to upload.

 Now, let’s have a look at the different methods to incorporate time delay in our Python code.